menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 DHCP Scope Actions
 """"""""""""""""""

-Open network
-  Opens the selected scope.
+* **Open network**: Opens the selected scope.

-Edit network properties
-   Change the title, description, and vlan id of the selected network.
+* **Edit network properties**: Change the title, description, and vlan id of the selected network.

-Enable/disable scope
-  If you are no longer using a particular scope, but do not want to delete it completely because you may need it in the future, you can disable the scope instead.
+* **Enable/disable scope**: If you are no longer using a particular scope, but do not want to delete it completely because you may need it in the future, you can disable the scope instead.
 A scope that is disabled will be ignored by the DHCP server until it is re-enabled.

-Convert to network
-  Converts the DHCP scope to a network.
+* **Convert to network**: Converts the DHCP scope to a network.

-Set folder
-  Adds the scope to a folder for easier access.
+* **Add to folder**: Adds the scope to a folder for easier access.
 See :ref:`object-folders`.

-Set discovery schedule
-  Sets discovery schedule for the scope.
+* **Set discovery schedule**: Sets discovery schedule for the scope.

-Set subnet monitoring
-  Configures subnet monitoring for the scope.
+* **Set subnet monitoring**: Configures subnet monitoring for the scope.

 .. _dhcp-pools:

-Manage DHCP pools
-  View and manage DHCP pools.
+* **Manage DHCP pools**:View and manage DHCP pools.

-  Add Pool
-    Creates an address pool for the selected scope.
+  * **Add Pool** : Creates an address pool for the selected scope.
 Fill in the :guilabel:`From` and :guilabel:`To` fields in the dialog box, typing the range of addresses to be included in the pool.
 Both of these fields default to the first available address in the range.
 If this is a split scope (a scope that exists on more than one server) and the address pool overlaps a warning message displays.

-  Edit Address Pool
-    To edit an existing pool, select it, and then select :guilabel:`Edit` on the **Row menu (...)** .
+  * **Edit Address Pool**: To edit an existing pool, select it, and then select :guilabel:`Edit` on the **Row menu (...)** .

-  Delete Address Pool(s)
-    To delete an existing pool, select it, and then select :guilabel:`Delete` on the **Row menu (...)**.
+  * **Delete Address Pool(s)**: To delete an existing pool, select it, and then select :guilabel:`Delete` on the **Row menu (...)**.

-  Create Exclusion
-    *MS DHCP only*.
+  * **Create Exclusion**:  *MS DHCP only*.
 Allows you to exclude a single IP Address or an entire range of addresses from being used.
 You can only exclude addresses that are already part of an address pool.
 To create an exclusion, specify the From and To IP Addresses.
 All the addresses between and including the ones entered will be excluded.

-  Edit Exclusion
-    *MS DHCP only.* To edit an exclusion, select it, and then select :guilabel:`Edit` on the **Row menu (...)**.
+  * **Edit Exclusion**: *MS DHCP only.* To edit an exclusion, select it, and then select :guilabel:`Edit` on the **Row menu (...)**.

-  Delete Excluded Range(s)
-    *MS DHCP only.* To delete an exclusion, select it, and then select :guilabel:`Delete` on the **Row menu (...)**.
+  * **Delete Excluded Range(s)**: *MS DHCP only.* To delete an exclusion, select it, and then select :guilabel:`Delete` on the **Row menu (...)**.

 DHCP Actions for IP Addresses
 """""""""""""""""""""""""""""

 To view the IP addresses a DHCP scope contains, double click the scope the grid, select :guilabel:`Open network` on the **Row menu (...)**, or the :guilabel:`Action` menu.

-Create DNS record
-  Creates an A record from the selected IP address.
+* **Create DNS record**: Creates an A record from the selected IP address.
 See :ref:`webapp-create-dns-record`.

-Edit IP address properties
-  Define values for any custom properties configured in the system.
+* **Edit IP address properties**: Define values for any custom properties configured in the system.

-Claim/release IP address
-  Claims and releases the IP address(es).
+* **Claim/release IP address**: Claims and releases the IP address(es).

-Ping IP address
-  Performs a ping on the selected IP address(es).
+* **Ping IP address**: Performs a ping on the selected IP address(es).

-Create DHCP reservation
-  Reservations can be created in unassigned address space, address pools, and excluded addresses.
+* **Create DHCP reservation**: Reservations can be created in unassigned address space, address pools, and excluded addresses.
 It is possible to set options for reserved IP Addresses.
 To create a reservation, do the following:

-  Name
-    Assign a name to identify the reserved address.
+  * **Name**: Assign a name to identify the reserved address.

-    Description
-      (Optional) User defined description.
+    * **Description**: (Optional) User defined description.

-    Reservation method
-      Hardware address or Client identifier
+    * **Reservation method**: Hardware address or Client identifier

-      Hardware address
-        Enter the MAC Address (i.e., Media Access Control Address) of the network node for which this address is being reserved.
+      * **Hardware address**: Enter the MAC Address (i.e., Media Access Control Address) of the network node for which this address is being reserved.

-      Client identifier
-        Use the *Ascii* and *Hex* switch on the right to change input type.
+      * **Client identifier**: Use the *Ascii* and *Hex* switch on the right to change input type.

-    Reservation type
-      Select whether this reservation should support DHCP, BOOTP (i.e., Bootstrap Protocol), or both (default).
+    * **Reservation type**: Select whether this reservation should support DHCP, BOOTP (i.e., Bootstrap Protocol), or both (default).

-Edit DHCP reservation
-  Edit an existing reservation.
+* **Edit DHCP reservation**: Edit an existing reservation.

-Edit reservation options
-  Edit options for a reservation.
+* **Edit reservation options**: Edit options for a reservation.
 Refer to :ref:`dhcp-options` for details on this dialog box.

-Delete DHCP reservation
-  To delete an existing reservation, right-click on the reservation you want to remove and select :guilabel:`Delete Reservation(s)`.
+* **Delete DHCP reservation**: To delete an existing reservation, right-click on the reservation you want to remove and select :guilabel:`Delete Reservation(s)`.

-View history
-  Displays the object history for the selected IP address.
+* **View history**: Displays the object history for the selected IP address.

 Viewing DHCPv6 Scopes
 ---------------------
 Unlike DHCPv4 scopes which display all the addresses within a scope, a DHCPv6 scope will only display addresses in use or which have been recently used.
-At the bottom of the web UI, a message will show how many active IP addresses are being shown.
-If there is an IP address with the status of **free** that IP address has recently been used, which can be seen by clicking on :guilabel:`View History` for that address.
+At the bottom of the view, you will see how many active IP addresses are being shown.
+If there is an IP address with the status of **free**, that IP address has recently been used.
+To see more information, select :guilabel:`View History` for that address.

 .. image:: ../../images/dhcpv6-scope.jpg
   :width: 70%